-Dillow’s five top ways to manage long-term financial risks
+Dillow’s five keys to managing long-term financial risk

 1. Save – and start doing so as soon as you can.
 We can’t predict long-term returns on financial assets.
 But we do know that compounding is a powerful force.
 For example, if you save £1000 a year for 25 years with a real return of three per cent (a reasonable assumption for a basket of cash and equities) you’ll end up with £36,459.
 But if you save for 30 years, you’ll have £47,575.
 This means an investment of an extra £5,000 will earn you over £11,000.
 That’s a return of over 100%.

 2. Hold some cash.
 Yes, real interest rates are negative, which makes it tempting to either spend or invest in riskier assets – which is precisely what central bankers want us to do.
 But cash has the huge advantage of being easily available in an emergency, such as if you lose your job.
 If you have to sell shares to raise cash, you might have to do so when prices are temporarily low.

 3. Don’t try to be too clever.
 The world is unpredictable, so it’s impossible to get everything right.
 The solution to this is not to try.
 Simply find an asset allocation that you are comfortable with and stick with it.
 Personally, my financial wealth is divided roughly evenly between cash and equities – and I rarely change this composition.